-CalciumCalcium provides structure to bones and teeth and is essential for muscle contraction and the transmission of nerve impulses.
+CalciumCalcium provides structure to bones and teeth and is important for bone health.
 Good sources of calcium include: milk, yogurt and most cheeses.
 Also dark green leafy vegetables (like kale, broccoli, bok choy) and fish with edible bones.

 ChlorideChloride is a mineral generally consumed as sodium chloride or table salt.
 There is a high correlation between the sodium and chloride contents of the diet.
 Chloride serves as an electrolyte helping to preserve the fluids in our body and plays an important role in nerve function.
 Good sources of chloride include: table salt, chlorinated water, some fruits and vegetables.

 DHA (Docosahexaenoic Acid)DHA is an Omega-3 fatty acid found in nature in fish such as tuna and salmon.
 It is a major structural fat in the brain and retina of the fetus.

 IUIU is an abbreviation for international units, a standard unit of measurement for fat soluble vitamins A, D and E.